UNICORE-EU/uftp-docs/source/user-docs/uftp-client/manual.rst

 +++++++++++

 To copy just part of a file, a byte range can be given with the ``-B`` option.
-Counting starts at "zero".
+Counting starts at *zero*.
 For example to download only the first 1024 bytes of file (i.e. the byte range 0 - 1023), you would do

 .. code:: console